anajuliabit/anajuliabit/README.md

 # Hi! 👋 I'm Ana.

-As a self-taught person, I have explored diverse learning paths, like delving into literature, studying documentation, creating personal projects, and taking on algorithmic challenges.
-Throughout my four-year journey as a developer, I have had the privilege of collaborating with exceptional minds, whose influence has positively impacted both my personal and professional growth.
-In 2021, I shift my focus from backend engineering to smart contract engineering, motivated by my conviction that decentralization has the potential to create a more equitable world.
+I have been working in software engineering for five years, starting as a full-stack developer and honing my skills in various technologies.
+However, I realized that specialization was necessary, which led me to spend two years mastering backend development.
+My passion for blockchain technology peaked in 2021, motivating me to transition into a full-time role as a blockchain engineer.
+This year, I have focused on improving my expertise in identifying vulnerabilities within Solidity contracts, as I am particularly interested in security research.

+As a Unix user, I always look for ways to optimize my operating environment for optimal performance.
+I rely heavily on Emacs, which is versatile and streamlines my development workflow.
+My approach to work and life is highly systematic because I believe meticulous organization is crucial to success.

 ## 🚀 A Bit About Me
-- **Current Role**: Blockchain Engineer at [Boson Protocol](https://www.bosonprotocol.io/)
+- **Last Role**: Blockchain Engineer at [Boson Protocol](https://www.bosonprotocol.io/)
 - **Academic**: I'm wrapping up my Computer Science degree 🎓 (9/10 semesters completed).
-My final research paper delves into the technical aspects of Auto-payments on Ethereum with Account Abstraction
+I'm writing a paper on bugs commonly found in smart contracts.
 - **Learning**: I'm studying Rust, Nix and Emacs

 ## 📖 Digging Deeper